talha-amir/Daraz-Scrapper-Using-Selenium-Python/README.md

 python daraz.py --pages 1
 ```

-#### Chrome Driver
+#### Chrome Driver:
-The current Chrome Driver is supported by version 92,if you have a different version of Chrome you can refer the following:
+The current Chrome Driver is supported by Chrome version 92,if you have a different version of Chrome you can refer the following:
 - If you are using Chrome version 93, please download
 [ChromeDriver 93.0.4577.15](https://chromedriver.storage.googleapis.com/index.html?path=93.0.4577.15/)
 - If you are using Chrome version 92, please download [ChromeDriver 92.0.4515.107](https://chromedriver.storage.googleapis.com/index.html?path=92.0.4515.107/)

 - If you are using Chrome version 91, please download [ChromeDriver 91.0.4472.101](https://chromedriver.storage.googleapis.com/index.html?path=91.0.4472.101/)

+Python Version : 3.9.6